-For the first time in Columbia College Chicago’s 127-year history, students will have a dedicated, multi-use space to collaborate across creative disciplines in a new, contemporary student center.
-Slated to open in early 2019, the distinctive and innovative building will serve as a central hub for the college’s expansive urban campus in Chicago’s vibrant South Loop.
+For the first time in Columbia College Chicago’s history, students will have a dedicated, multi-use space to collaborate across creative disciplines in a new, contemporary student center.
+Slated to open in 2019, the distinctive and innovative building will serve as a central hub for the college’s expansive urban campus in Chicago’s vibrant South Loop.

 Students, faculty, and staff at Columbia have long called for a student space on campus.
 As a result of the many, college-wide “Dream Out Loud” input sessions held in 2015, the new student center captures the collective vision of the college community to meet the specialized and practical needs of its students.